Best Portable Pico Projectors Android Central 2021

 Pico projectors come in all shapes and sizes, with some even available as modular attachments for your smartphone.
-They exist to fill the niche for those who want the ability to project content directly from their phone or tablet to make it easier to share photos or watch movies with friends.
-Our top recommendation is the LG PH550 CineBeam LED Projector because it uses a reliable and efficient LED lamp to cast up to 100-inch diagonal projections and can connect to virtually any media playing device you own — all while remaining portable enough to take with you wherever you go.
+They exist to fill the niche for those who want to project content directly from their phone or tablet to make it easier to share photos or watch movies with friends.
+Our top recommendation when it comes to the best portable pico projectors is the LG PH550 CineBeam LED Projector because it uses a reliable and efficient LED lamp to cast up to 100-inch diagonal projections and can connect to virtually any media playing device you own — all while remaining portable enough to take with you wherever you go.

-- Best Overall: LG PH550 CineBeam LED Projector
+- Best Overall: LG - CineBeam PH550 720p DLP Portable Projector

 - Best Short Throw: ASUS ZenBeam S2 Portable Mini Wireless Projector

-- Best Built-in Sound: Anker Nebula Capsule II
+- Best Built-in Sound: Nebula Capsule II Smart Mini Projector

 - Best for Portability: KODAK Luma 150 Portable Projector

-- Best All-In-One: AAXA Technologies P7 Mini Pico Projector
+- Best All-in-One: AAXA P7 Mini Projector with Battery

 Best Overall: LG PH550 CineBeam LED Projector